LeeTheNerd/LearnDjango/README.md

 In order for Django to include the newly created app when the server is ran, it will need to be added to the `INSTALLED_APPS` located in the WebProject(dir) `settings.py` file.
 The string that needs to be added to this list follows a specific format that maps the app to this list.
 The format is this:

 1\.
 The name of the app that was created followed by a period.
-In this guide it is "BlogSite"
+In this guide it is "blogsite"

 2\.
-After the period, reference the `apps.py` file in the BlogSite directory followed by another period.
+After the period, reference the `apps.py` file in the blogsite directory followed by another period.

 _apps.py located here_

 > WebProject<br>
-> ┣ BlogSite<br>
+> ┣ blogsite<br>
 > ┃ ┣ migrations<br>
 > ┃ ┃ ┗ \_\_init**.py<br>
 > ┃ ┣ admin.py<br>